vpineda1996/go-fresh-cache/README.md

 So unless I or someone else comes up with a way to do this which doesn't detract anything from the simple map use case, I'd rather not add it.
-Perhaps wrapping `zcache.Cache` and overriding some methods could work, but I haven't looked at it.
+Perhaps wrapping `freshcache.Cache` and overriding some methods could work, but I haven't looked at it.

 tl;dr: this isn't designed to solve every caching use case.
 That's a feature.